- Why does sweat stink?

 Why does sweat stink?

 It doesn’t.
 Sweat is just water plus salt and is odor-free.
-According to http://bootbomb.com, the smelly part comes in when it mixes with the skin’s bacteria.
-That’s when it makes its presence felt to your nose.
-And incidentally, your arm pits do not hold the copyright to your body odor.
+The smelly part comes in when it mixes with the skin’s bacteria.
+That’s when it makes its presence felt on your nose.
+And incidentally, your armpits do not hold the copyright to your body odor.
 There are other parts of your body that share the credit.
 These include:

 - your feet (ever been near a schoolboy who took off his shoes and socks and swung them around?)